 The Alfred Hitchcock Hour ranks among the top fifty longest-running series in television history!

 Robert Bloch talks about his years working with Hitch, starting out on the program in 1959.
-He was summoned to Shamley Productions office and offered an assignment to write a script based on Frank Mace’s story “The Cukoo Clock.”
-Bloch began adapting his own published stories along side the other writers on staff.
-Bloch’s work was only dramatized by other writers when his commitment with the competing anthology show wasn’t calling for his time.
+He was summoned to Shamley Productions’ office and offered an assignment to write a script based on Frank Mace’s story “The Cukoo Clock.”
+Bloch began adapting his own published stories alongside the other writers on staff.
+Bloch’s work was only dramatized by other writers when his commitment to the competing anthology show wasn’t calling for his time.
 That show was Boris Karloff’s Thriller.
 Bloch recalls producer and part of the creative team Joan Harrison as a remarkable lady who went from secretary to screenwriter to independent producer with a unique vision.

 Lloyd had been blacklisted and hadn’t been able to work in television for four or five years.